hthuwal/scripts/Python Scripts/Shrink File Names/README.md

 - The first argument is path to the folder containing the files.
 - Rest of the arguments are treated as substrings that should be removed from the file name.
-- If the first argument is not a path to a directory.
-Then script works on current directory and all arguments are treated as substrings to be removed.

 ## Example